We value every moment of each day as rich with

-We have developed a strong sense of responsibility to provide high-quality learning opportunities for educators as well as for children.
-In partnership with the University of Colorado Denver and the Colorado Department of Education, we offer a Teacher Education Program that offers Intern teachers the opportunity to earn a Master’s degree in Education and a Colorado Teaching License.
+We value adults’ learning as well as children’s learning and have developed high-quality learning opportunities for educators as well as for children.
+In partnership with the University of Colorado Denver and the Colorado Department of Education, we offer a Teacher Education Program that offers Intern teachers the opportunity to earn a Master’s degree in Education and Human Development and a Colorado Teaching License.

-All of our teachers engage in research as part of their work, and our faculty is respected internationally for its writings and presentations on this research.
-Boulder Journey School offers conferences, study tours and consulting for educators throughout the U.S., and around the world.
-We have created strong collaborations, and are internationally renowned for leadership and innovation in early childhood education.
+All of our teachers engage in research as part of their work, and our faculty is respected for its writings and presentations on this research.
+Boulder Journey School offers conferences, study tours, and consulting for educators throughout the U.S. and around the world.
+We have created strong collaborations and are internationally recognized for leadership and innovation in early childhood education.

-For almost 20 years, Boulder Journey School has been inspired by a strong relationship with educators from the world-renowned schools of Reggio Emilia, Italy, and intensive study of their philosophy and values.
-Closer to home, the work of Boulder-based educators, Frances and David Hawkins have informed our educational approaches and ideas.
+For over 20 years, Boulder Journey School has been inspired by a strong relationship with educators from the world-renowned schools of Reggio Emilia, Italy, and intensive study of their philosophy and values.
+Closer to home, the work of Boulder-based educators, Frances and David Hawkins has informed our educational approaches and ideas.

 Click on the boxes below to view examples of how we develop learning experiences: